mixcore/mix.portal.react/MIGRATION-PROMPT.md

 - **PAGES-DETAIL-TRACKING.md**: Detailed tracking of each page's migration status
 - **MIGRATION-PLAN.md**: Phase-by-phase plan with tasks, priorities, and timeline
 - **ANGULAR-TO-REACT-PATTERNS.md**: Reference guide for converting AngularJS patterns to React/Next.js
+- **API-DOCUMENTATION-GUIDE.md**: Guide for using the API documentation during migration

 ## Core Technologies